RAQ: Relationship-Aware Graph Querying in Large Networks: Experiments

+Next, we study the impact of target graph size on the querying time.
+For this experiment, we extract four different subgraphs of the entire network covering $25\%$, $50\%$, $75\%$ and $100\%$ of the nodes (and all edges between them) of the entire network (Figs.~\ref{fig:TargetSizeEdgeAlternate},~\ref{fig:TargetSizeEdgePokec}) In DBLP, the querying time increases with increase in target graph size.
+In Pokec, we do not observe a similar trend.
+Since we employ best-first search, the search procedure stops as soon as the upper bound of an unexplored candidate is smaller than the $k^\text{th}$ most similar subgraph we have already found.
+While an increase in target graph size increases the search space, it also enhances the chance of the $k^\text{th}$ subgraph being more similar and therefore an earlier termination of the best-first search.
+Due to this conflicting nature of our search operation, we do not see a consistent trend in the running time against the target graph size.

+Figs.~\ref{fig:TargetSizeAlternate} and ~\ref{fig:TargetSizePokec} study the impact of query graph size on the querying time.
+In general, we see any upward trend in the querying time as the size of the query graph increases.

-The final factor influencing querying time is $k$.
-Fig.~\ref{fig:K} presents the growth of querying time across various values of $k$.
-As expected, the querying time increases with increase in $k$.
-What is more interesting to observe however is that the querying time flattens out very rapidly.
-The relatively flat growth rate of the querying time stems from the fact the number of subgraphs explored till the answer set converges remains relatively same even for larger values of $k$.
-Hence, the flat running time.
+Fig.~\ref{fig:K} presents the variation of querying time across various values of $k$.
+We notice that the querying time flattens out very rapidly.
+This is due to the fact that the number of subgraphs explored till the answer set converges remains relatively same even for larger values of $k$.